First new British nuclear plant in decades wins EU funding fight

 Seen as market-distorting state aid by opponents, the price guarantee was approved in a 16-to-5 vote with one abstention in a tense meeting of the College of Commissioners, sources told Reuters.
 Not all 28 members were present.

-The ruling clears the way for the 16-billion-pound Hinkley Point C nuclear power station in southwest England to be operated by French utility EDF.
+The ruling clears the way for the 16-billion-pound ($26 billion) Hinkley Point C nuclear power station in southwest England to be operated by French utility EDF.

-Britain pressed hard for approval, arguing that replacing its ageing nuclear reactors was vital to meeting its environmental goals.
+Britain pressed hard for approval, arguing that replacing its aging nuclear reactors was vital to meeting its environmental goals.

 The British government helped to secure the deal by agreeing to a lower subsidy and a smaller share of windfall profits for EDF, the European Commission said.